Focused on you

 Your circulatory system and lymphatic system work together to bring oxygen and nutrients to organs, remove waste and fight infection.

-Your blood contains red blood cells that carry oxygen into the body and carbon dioxide out of the body; white blood cells that fight infection; platelets that clot when you are cut; and plasma, which accounts for just over half of the contents of your blood.
-Lymph, or lymphatic fluid, collects any remaining waste that wasn’t picked up by the circulatory system.
+Your blood contains red blood cells that carry oxygen into the body and carbon dioxide out of the body, white blood cells that fight infection, platelets that clot when you are cut and plasma, which accounts for just over half of the contents of your blood.

 Sometimes, something goes wrong in the production of blood or lymphatic cells.
 Abnormal, cancerous cells begin to accumulate and crowd out normal, healthy cells.
 Depending on where they start, these cancerous cells may form leukemia, lymphoma or multiple myeloma.
 Understanding the specific type of blood cancer that you have will determine your treatment options.